Troubled US-China ties face new test in Alaska meeting

 The White House set low expectations for Blinken and Sullivan’s meeting, which officials say will be an initial opportunity to address intense disagreements.

-The senior administration official described the talks as a chance for the two sides for “taking stock” in the relationship.
-The official said the two sides would not deliver a joint statement following the meeting and no major announcements are expected to come out of the talks.
+A senior administration official described the talks as a chance for the two sides for “taking stock” in the relationship.
+The official said the two sides would not deliver a joint statement following the meeting, and no major announcements are expected to come out of the talks.

 China’s ambassador to the U.S. also downplayed expectations for the Alaska meeting in comments to Chinese media on Wednesday, while holding out hopes it would pave the way for better communication.